xmtp/xmtp-react-native/README.md

 Now that you have an FCM server set up, take a look at the [export-kotlin-proto-code](https://github.com/xmtp/example-notification-server-go/tree/np/export-kotlin-proto-code) branch in the `example-notifications-server-go` repo.

 This example branch can serve as the basis for what you might want to provide for your own notification server.
 The branch also demonstrates how to generate the proto code if you decide to perform these tasks for your own app.
-This proto code from the example notification server has already been generated in the `xmtp-android` quickstart app.
+This proto code from the example notification server has already been generated in the `xmtp-android` example app.

 **To run a notification server based on the example branch:**